iamakankshaupadhyay/RTL_Design_and_Synthesis_in_Verilog_using_SKY130PDK/Optimization in synthesis/README.md

 </div>

-## 🔹4. for Loops
+# 🔹4. for Loops
-Used in RTL to replicate logic, initialize arrays, or generate repetitive assignments.
+Used in RTL to replicate logic, multiple evaluations, initialize arrays, or generate repetitive assignments.
+Used inside always block.
 ```verilog
 integer i;
 always @(*) begin